-The TOE is Red Hat Enterprise Linux, Version 6.2 on IBM Hardware for Power and System z Architectures with security patches.
+The TOE is Red Hat Enterprise Linux, Version 6.2 with KVM Virtualization for x86 Architectures with security patches.

-Red Hat Enterprise Linux (RHEL) is a highly configurable Linux-based operating system which has been developed to provide a good level of security as required in commercial environments.
+Red Hat Enterprise Linux (RHEL) is a highly-configurable Linux-based operating system which has been developed to provide a good level of security as required in commercial environments.
 It also meets all requirements of the Operating System protection profile [7] together with the following extended packages specified for the OSPP:

-- Extended package for Advanced Management (MLS mode only) - Extended package for Audit - Extended package for Labeled Security (MLS mode only)
+- Extended package for Advanced Management (MLS mode only) - Extended package for Audit - Extended package for Labeled Security (MLS mode only) - Extended package for Virtualization

 The TOE can operate in two different modes of operation called "Base mode" and "MLS mode".
 In Base mode the SELinux security module does not enforce a mandatory access control policy for the general computing environment and does not recognize sensitivity labels of subjects and objects.
 SELinux can either be disabled completely, or enabled with a non-MLS policy which only adds additional restrictions to the base access control functions without interfering with the "root" administrator role.
 In this mode the TOE enforces all security requirements of the OSPP except the extended package of labeled security as well as advanced management.
+SELinux must be enabled if the administrator wants to provide virtual machines.